-All investment obligations must be payable or redeemable at the option of the Corporation within such times as the proceeds will be needed to meet expenditures for purposes for which the monies were provided and, in the case of obligations purchased with the proceeds of bonds or notes, must be payable or redeemable at the option of the Corporation within two years of the date of purchase.
-The Corporation did not have any investments for the years ended December 31, 2018 and 2017.
+All investment obligations shall be payable or redeemable at the option of the Corporation within such times as the proceeds will be needed to meet expenditures for purposes for which the monies were provided and, in the case of obligations purchased with the proceeds of bonds or notes, shall be payable or redeemable at the option of the Corporation within two years of the date of purchase.
+The Corporation did not have any investments for the periods ended December 31, 2019 and 2018.